Office of Foreign Assets Control: Sanctions programs

 As of August 8, 2020, OFAC was administering the following sanctions programs:

 Table note: The numbers of individuals, companies, vessels, and aircraft are taken from the SDN List.
 However, any single entry on that list may be a target of multiple sanctions programs, so summing lines of the table will inflate the true sum due to duplication.

+Security incidents

+In December 2024, Chinese state-sponsored hackers breached OFAC systems through cybersecurity vendor BeyondTrust, gaining access to unclassified administrative records containing potential sanctions deliberation information and future targets.
+This incident, described by Treasury officials as "major" and also affecting the Office of the Treasury Secretary and Office of Financial Research, marked the second known PRC intrusion into OFAC, following a breach in the early 2000s that compromised general counsel office emails.
+In response, on January 17, 2025, OFAC sanctioned Yin Kecheng, a Shanghai-based hacker affiliated with China's Ministry of State Security allegedly responsible for the compromise.